 The eponymous blue fish are somewhat vicious with sharp teeth, powerful jaws, and a cannibalistic tendency.
 Stay alert, and you should wade through these socks just fine.

 I adored the look of these socks and really wanted to knit them.
 I’m not an experienced sock knitter with only 4 pairs of socks which were basic patterns.
+The most basic being Hermione’s Everday socks and my striped pair.
 I knew these would be difficult but it didn’t perturb me.

 The yarn I chose was Fiber Lily’s Melon Hand Dyed Yarn.